Business-Driven Technical Debt Prioritization: An Industrial Case Study: Related Work

 Ribeiro et al.~\cite{ribeiro2017} present a strategy for TD management that uses multiple decision criteria to decide when to pay debt items off.
 Their work proposes a configurable multi-criteria decision approach based on weights assigned to 14 categories.
 Some of the criteria can be driven by business forces, like the customer, severity, and cost-benefit, but the approach considers the classification for each technical debt item individually, done by a software engineer.
 Their approach is different from ours since they do not consider the IT artifacts affected by the technical debt or its business value.
 We also work with the definition of a general prioritization rule applied to technical debt, despite the individual technical debt evaluation.

 Our work is aligned with Martini and Bosch~\cite{martini-boch-2015} who provide nine prioritization aspects for architectural technical debt, identified by business and technical participants.
 Their identified aspects (e.g., competitive advantage, specific customer value, market attractiveness) can be used to guide the classification of value sources.
 They also identified different conflicts regarding the prioritization between the POs and the software architects.
-A recent review \cite{SLR-TD-prioritization} compares our research \cite{icsme2018} with other prioritization efforts and presents our work as the unique one that deals with a business process management approach.